Tariffs and regulations

 Poland adheres to the General Agreement on Tariffs and Trade (GATT) and tariffs are based on the Harmonised System.
 Customs regulations comply with the European Union's European-wide directives.
 Most Favoured Nation (MFN) treatment applies to Australian imports.

-The majority of goods are subject to rates up to 30 per cent, although tariffs on some luxury items are more than 100 per cent and over 300 per cent on spirits.
+The majority of goods are subject to rates of up to 30 per cent, although tariffs on some luxury items are more than 100 per cent.

 Further information on specific tariffs is available from the Customs Service of the Republic of Poland’s tariff browser.